ruanklein/sbagen-plus/README.md

 - Mixing with external audio files (MP3/OGG, when compiled with support)
 - Cross-platform (macOS, Windows, Linux)
 - Support for Apple Silicon (ARM64) and Intel (x86_64)
+- Bug fixes in WAV file generation
+- Improvements in error handling

 ## Isochronic Tones